AzizOtai/Secure-Messaging-Tool/README.md

-Below is the content for the README.md file.
-This README is designed to be informative and easy to follow, guiding users through the setup and usage of both the web-based and Java implementations of the Secure Messaging Application.

-markdown
-Copy code
 # Secure Messaging App Prototype with RSA & Diffie-Hellman

 Secure Messaging App Prototype with RSA & Diffie-Hellman.
 Includes Web (HTML/CSS/JS) and Java Implementations.